|Ms Leigh Carriage|

 |Facsimile:||02 6622 4172|

-Leigh is one of Australia's leading contemporary vocalists and contemporary vocal educators.
-Leigh's singing is both masterful and passionate.
+Leigh is one of Australia's leading vocalists, songwriters and contemporary vocal educators.
 In 2009 Leigh was awarded a Citation for Outstanding Contribution to Student Learning by the Vice Chancellor.
 The Citations recognise and reward the diverse contributions that individuals and teams make to the quality of student learning.

 Return to Staff Directory home